Oslo-Nye-Fagskole/git-essentials/Managing workflow with branches.md

 ## First priority: fixing mistakes 🛠️

-1. Switch to the `fix-infantry` branch:
+1. Make sure you are working on the `fix-infantry` branch:
    ```bash
    git checkout fix-infantry
    ```